 Red Skin Syndrome: Understanding Topical Steroid Withdrawal

-- You don’t have to be taking topical steroids to develop topical steroid withdrawal.
+- You don’t have to be using topical steroids to develop topical steroid withdrawal.

-- If can take years for Red Skin Syndrome to clear up.
+- It can take years for red skin syndrome to clear up.

 Red skin syndrome (RSS) is a bright red rash, often accompanied by the itching and burning associated with topical steroid use.